 Chronic alcohol use can wreak havoc on the mind and body, and alcohol withdrawal alone can be extremely dangerous.
-Once safely through the alcohol withdrawal and detox process, our staff will work with clients to develop individually tailored treatment plans to provide the highest quality care and help our clients find a life free from alcohol addiction.
+Once safely through the withdrawal and detox process, our staff will work with clients to develop individually tailored treatment plans.

 In this article

 Addiction of any kind destroys lives.
 Alcohol is especially dangerous because it is so widely acceptable to drink.
 Many people don’t realize they have a problem until it’s too late and the brain and body have already developed a dependence.
 Being around alcohol is often unavoidable.
 Someone working towards recovery will need to develop new coping skills and habits.
 Our long list of holistic treatments introduces clients to these more positive coping mechanisms.
 This makes it easier to reduce cravings in a healthy way.